FRS417-DataScienceBiologists/Bird-Migration-Data/possum_final.md

 We've also noticed that the columns are variables, so that would need to be addressed later on when we start using the data to make visualizations.

-## NAs
+## Identifying the NA's
-Identify the NAs.

-Which column has the most NAs?
+Which column has the most NA's?

 ```r
 possum %>%